randigani/vrx/README.md

 ```
 The parameters without default values are required.
 Velocities are in m/s.

 Running more than one of these at once causes conflict at this point.
-For now, only have one of these running at a time...
+For now, avoid letting that happen...
 ***

 **Glare:**